Celebrate the start of the holiday season with us!

 The evening begins with caroling and the lighting of the Mayor's Christmas Tree.
 Once the tree is lit, Santa and Mrs. Claus are delivered to the event by Johnson County Fire District No. 2 and spend their evening taking free photos with children.
 Families then can enjoy sipping hot chocolate, nibbling on Christmas cookies and listening to the sounds of carolers provided by the City of Spring Hill and local businesses and organizations.

-Hometown Holidays 2018 is set for 6 p.m. to 8 p.m.
+Hometown Holidays 2019 is set for 6 p.m. to 8 p.m.
 Friday, Dec.
-7 at the newly-renovated Spring Hill Civic Center, 401 N. Madison St. Planned activities include pictures with Santa and Mrs. Claus, free hot chocolate and cookies, Christmas carolers, music and a flashlight candy cane hunt.
+6 at the Spring Hill Civic Center, 401 N. Madison St. Planned activities include pictures with Santa and Mrs. Claus, hay rides, cookie decorating, letters to Santa, face painting, balloon artists, free hot chocolate and cookies, Christmas carolers, music and a flashlight candy cane hunt.

 Schedule of events

-6 p.m. to 6:10 p.m. — Madison Avenue Performing Arts will begin caroling at the Mayor's Christmas Tree in the courtyard of the newly-renovated Civic Center.
+6 p.m. to 6:10 p.m. — Caroling at the Mayor's Christmas Tree in the courtyard of the Civic Center.

 6:10 p.m. — Mayor Steven Ellis will give opening remarks before the tree lighting.

-6:15 p.m. — Watch as Citizen of the Year Candy Schoenberger lights the Mayor's Christmas Tree, signaling the start of the season.
+6:15 p.m. — Watch as Citizen of the Year Brian Verbraken lights the Mayor's Christmas Tree, signaling the start of the season.
 Santa and Mrs. Claus will also arrive, courtesy of Johnson County Fire District No. 2.

 Residents are strongly encouraged to park at the Spring Hill Civic Center, 401 N. Madison St. Parking is available north of the Civic Center on Madison Street and on the west side of the building in the lot off Jefferson Street.
 No street parking is available.